team-hannagray-b/DuckDuckGoose/README.md

 **Required Must-have Stories**

-* User doesn't isn't required to have an Account
+* User aren't required to have an Account

 **Optional Nice-to-have Stories**

-* Able to download Movies to Mobile Device if wanted
+* Able to preview Movies on Mobile Device if wanted
-* Saves User position in the Movie if user clicks off
+* Saves User favorite movie selections, even if user clicks off
 * Clear HD Quailty